 Our services are traditional in nature mostly originating from the 1979 Book of Common Prayer.
 We are looking to add in some more contemporary worship utilizing various resources within the Episcopal Church.
 Our goal is a well blended and balance of both traditional and contemporary content within our liturgies.

 Our music is from the Hymnal 1982, and is very traditional in nature.
 Again, we are looking to blend the traditional with the newer contemporary pieces that are available in other resources such as Wonder, Love, and Praise, and Lift Every Voice and Sing.

 We encourage everyone to share the gifts that God has given us.
 Perhaps your gift is music, gardening, decorating, accounting, clerical, mechanical… you are welcome to express it and share it with the community.
 Our gifts are a benefit to not only us, but to God’s kingdom!

 We are a Believe Out Loud congregation, meaning we are recognized by the Episcopal Church as a welcome and affirming parish to the LGBTQ community.
 While this designation specifically mentions this population, we welcome all persons, regardless of who you are or where you’ve been, to share in our faith journey together.

-Please email our priest, Fr.
-Mitch, at firstname.lastname@example.org with any questions you may have.
+Please email us at firstname.lastname@example.org with any questions you may have.